talmuth/HAHeaterMeter/README.md

   mode: single
 ```
 Notes:
 * In the 'heatermeter_change_set_point' script, change the data_template: temperature int(225) to natch your desired default set point.
-(This shouldn't be necessary as long as the corresponding input_number has a value)<br/>
+(This shouldn't be necessary as long as the corresponding input_number 'initial' value has been set)<br/>
 [:top:](#bookmark_tabs-table-of-contents)
 <br/>